-Summary of proposals Summary of feedback Tentative decisions Scope (October 2021 AP9A Feedback summary-Obj ective and Scope and February 2022 AP9A Scope-Overvie w) A1.
-Paragraph 1 of the Exposure Draft states that the objective of the [draft] Standard is to provide relevant information that faithfully represents how regulatory income and regulatory expense affect an entity's financial performance and how regulatory assets and regulatory liabilities affect its financial position.
+Summary of of proposals Summary of feedback Tentative decisions Scope (October 2021 AP9 A Feedback summary-Obj ective and Scope and February 2022 AP9A Scope-Overview w) regulatory income and an entity's financial pe regulatory assets and financial position.
 A2.
-Paragraph 3 of the Exposure Draft proposes that an entity applies the [draft] Standard to all its regulatory assets and all its regulatory liabilities.
-A3.
-The Exposure Draft define regulatory assets and regulatory liabilities as enforceable present rights and enforceable present obligations (paragraphs A9 and A10).
-Paragraph 9 of the Exposure Draft states that 'whether rights and obligations in a regulatory agreement are enforceable is a matter of law.
-Regulatory decisions or court rulings may provide evidence about the enforceability of those rights and obligations.'
-B1.
+Paragraph 3 of the Example an entity applies the [continuation of the example Standard is to provide nat faithfully represents how I regulatory expense affect erformance and how regulatory liabilities affect its B2.
 Most respondents agreed with the objective of the Exposure Draft in paragraph A1.
 Some of these respondents also acknowledged there is a need for a Standard that addresses the accounting for regulatory assets and regulatory liabilities.
-B2.
 Many respondents agreed with the proposed scope in paragraph A2.
-Respondents also said the proposals were clear enough to enable an entity to determine whether a regulatory agreement gives rise to regulatory assets and regulatory liabilities.
-B3.
-However, many respondents said the proposed scope may be broader than intended and that there is a risk the final requirements may not be applied consistently.
-This perception is mainly caused by: a) uncertainty about which regulatory agreements, arrangements and activities would be within or fall outside the scope of the proposals; Determining whether a regulatory agreement is within the scope of the proposals-AP9B discussed in February 2022 C1.
-The IASB tentatively decided: a) to reconfirm the proposals in the Exposure Draft on: i) requiring an entity to apply the Standard to all its regulatory assets and regulatory liabilities. ii) requiring the Standard to apply to all regulatory agreements and not only to those that have a particular legal form. iii) the conditions necessary for a regulatory asset or a regulatory liability to exist. b) not explicitly to specify in the Standard which regulatory schemes would be within or outside its scope. c) to clarify in the Standard that: i) a regulatory agreement may include enforceable rights and enforceable obligations
+Respondents also said the proposals were clear enough to enable an entity to determine whether a regulatory agreement gives rise to regulatory assets and regulatory liabilities. scope of ining whether a regulatory agreement is within the in the proposals-AP9B discussed in February 2022 IASB tentatively decided: to reconfirm the proposals in the Exposure Draft on: i) requiring an entity to apply the Standard to all its regulatory assets and regulatory liabilities. ii) requiring the Standard to apply to all regulatory agreements and not only to those that have a A3.
+The Exposure Draft de regulatory liabilities as and enforceable prese A9 and A10).
+Paragraph states that 'whether rigulatory agreement of law.
+Regulatory dec efine regulatory assets and senforceable present rights ent obligations (paragraphs ph 9 of the Exposure Draft ghts and obligations in a are enforceable is a matter cisions or court rulings may ut the enforceability of those However, many respondents said the proposed scope may be broader than intended and that there is a risk the final requirements may not be applied consistently.
+This perception is mainly caused by: a) uncertainty about which regulatory agreements, arrangements and activities would be within or fall outside the scope of the proposals; b) uncertainty about the interaction between the proposals and IFRS 15 Revenue from Contracts with Customers, IFRS 9 Financial Instruments, b) particular legal form. iii) the conditions necessary for a regulatory asset or a regulatory liability to exist. not explicitly to specify in the Standard which regulatory schemes would be within or outside its scope. to clarify in the Standard that: i) a regulatory agreement may include enforceable rights and enforceable obligations